 The survey will show a list of unwanted outcomes.
-We will ask you to tell us how important you think it is to always measure and report each unwanted outcome.
+We will ask your child to tell us how important they think it is to always measure and report each unwanted outcome.

 We will keep survey 1 open for 4 weeks after sending you the invite.
-If you haven't completed the survey we will send you reminders by email.
+If they haven't completed the survey we will send you reminders by email.